Peniel Mlapa: 1899 Hoffenheim

 In the summer of 2010, Mlapa joined the Bundesliga side Hoffenheim, signing a contract through 2013.

 He scored his first goal for the club in the DFB-Pokal against Hansa Rostock.
 In all, Mlapa scored five times in 54 Bundesliga games for TSG 1899 Hoffenheim.

 Borussia Mönchengladbach

 In May 2012, Mlapa joined Borussia Mönchengladbach for €3 million.
 The striker signed a four-year contract.

+Daejeon Hana Citizen

+In March 2024, Mlapa joined K League 1 club Daejeon Hana Citizen.

+Port FC

+Mlapa joined Thai League 1 club Port F.C. in the January 2025 transfer window.
+He made his debut on January 24th as a second half substitute for Lonsana Doumbouya in the 3-3 home draw against Ratchaburi FC, scoring an 84th minute penalty to register his first goal for the club.

 International career

 On 7 October 2009, Mlapa made his debut for the German under-19s as a 90th-minute substitute against Luxembourg.
 A few weeks later, he was called up to represent Togo in their final world cup qualifier, but he declined this invitation and progressed to the German under-21 squad.

 He finally accepted a call-up to the Togo national team for 2017 AFCON qualifiers against Tunisia in March 2016.
 On 1 June 2017, he made his debut with the Togolese national team, in a 3–0 defeat against Nigeria.